birbmaaan/appcues_demo_app/README.md

 Git is an open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 If you're interested in learning more about it, check out [What is Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).
 You're welcome to use an alternative to Git and Github if you prefer, but here's how to get started with Git.

 Open your computer terminal and install Git.
-With Homebrew installed, you can do this with the termanal command `brew install git`.
+With Homebrew installed, you can do this with the terminal command `brew install git`.
 You can check if you already have Git installed with the command `git version`.
 For more detailed install instructions, check out [Github's documentation](https://github.com/git-guides/install-git).

 You'll also want to make sure to register for an account on [Github](https://github.com/).